Sports-related injury care in Virginia

 - Posterior cruciate ligament (PCL)

-- Joint replacement — to replace joint surfaces, such as shoulder, knee and hip, with artificial implants
+- Joint replacement — To replace joint surfaces, such as shoulder, knee and hip, with artificial implants

-- Meniscus surgery — to trim or remove torn cartilage in the knee
+- Meniscus surgery — To trim or remove torn cartilage in the knee

-- Rotator cuff shoulder repair — to reattach the tendon to the upper arm bone in a complete tear, or trim and smooth the tendon and bone in a partial tear
+- Rotator cuff shoulder repair — To reattach the tendon to the upper arm bone in a complete tear, or trim and smooth the tendon and bone in a partial tear

-- Tommy John surgery — to replace an injured ulnar collateral ligament in the elbow with a tendon taken from another part of the body
+- Tommy John surgery — To replace an injured ulnar collateral ligament in the elbow with a tendon taken from another part of the body

 Minimally invasive surgery

 When possible, we perform minimally invasive arthroscopic surgery, which involves small incisions and inserting a lighted tube into the joint.
 This allows surgeons to diagnose your condition and perform a variety of procedures on ligaments, bones, cartilage and tendons.
-Minimally invasive surgery results in less scarring and a quicker recovery time for patients.
+Minimally invasive surgery results in less pain, less scarring and a quicker recovery time for patients.

 Sports medicine hotline